Meet the diverse and dedicated staff of the National Equity Project.

 cprice (at) nationalequityproject.org

 Chantelli joined NEP in January 2018.
 She manages the operations and logistics of our Oakland office as well as providing administrative support for client projects.
 Chantelli previously served as Property Manager at The Sierra at Jack London Square and lives in Oakland with her son.
 She is currently pursuing a Liberal Arts degree at Merritt College.

 msalinas (at) nationalequityproject.org

-Asha joined the National Equity Project in January 2013.
-In her role, she both facilitates professional development experiences for district leaders, principals, and teacher leaders, as well as provides expertise in the design and execution of the organization’s research and discovery services in order to help leaders better sense and understand their contexts and articulate their equity challenges.
+Asha joined the National Equity Project in 2013.
+In her role, she both facilitates professional learning experiences for district/organizational leaders, principals, and teacher leaders, and provides expertise in the design and execution of the organization’s research services in order to help clients better sense and understand their contexts and articulate their equity challenges.